This article was updated on the 4th September 2019.

 Sergey Merkulov / Shutterstock

 A sensor is defined as a detector that measures the quantity of a signal or stimulus and then converts it into an electrical signal.
-Examples of sensor stimuli include temperature, humidity, pressure, force, chemicals, and gases, etc. A typical sensor output signal is measured as a voltage, current, or electrical charge.
+Examples of sensor stimuli include temperature, humidity, pressure, force, chemicals and gases.
+A typical sensor output signal is measured as a voltage, current or electrical charge.
 For example, a temperature sensor senses variation in temperature expressed as a change in voltage.

 The Hall Effect

 The basic principle of the Hall Effect is based on a thin metal sheet of semiconducting material, such as copper, that carries electrical current, normally supplied by a battery device.
 The output connections are perpendicular to the direction of the current.
 When there is no magnetic field, the current distribution is uniform and the potential difference across the output is 0 volts.

 When a perpendicular magnetic field (B) is present and positioned at a right angle to current flow, a voltage disturbing the current is exerted across the semiconducting metal plate, and this current flow can then be measured by probes.
 The potential difference in voltage across the output is termed the Hall voltage (VH).
 The Hall voltage is proportional to the vector cross product of the current (I) and the magnetic field (B).
 The video below introduces a visual aid to explain the basic principle of Hall Effect sensors.